State of Mind would not have happened without the help of these organisations. A massive thank you!

-Rugby League Cares have helped to fund the activities around State of Mind Rounds in the past two years and helped us gain access to funding that supports our goals for which we are very grateful!
+Rugby League Cares have helped to fund the activities around State of Mind Rounds in the past and helped us gain access to funding that supports our goals for which we are very grateful!

 Thanks to funding from the National Lottery, we’ve been able to film and develop film resources specifically centred around looking after your STATE OF MIND and talking to pro Rugby League players.

 North West Boroughs Healthcare NHS Foundation Trust now Mersey Care NHS Foundation Trust have supported the development of STATE OF MIND and enabled their staff to deliver the training to each of the Super League squads and club staff.

 CALM have supported STATE OF MIND’s development from an idea to a fully fledged brand.

-There are over 300 sports chaplains in the UK and Ireland, providing spiritual and pastoral care to professional and amateur sport.
+There are numerous sports chaplains in the UK and Ireland, providing spiritual and pastoral care to professional and amateur sport.
 Sports Chaplaincy UK is increasingly involved in helping sporting organisations support, train and appoint sports chaplains.

-Sky Sports have been great supporters of State of Mind with Brian Carney, Terry O’Connor and Angela Powers providing fantastic features to support our campaigns.
-State of Mind, Rugby Leagues’s Mental Health and Wellness initiative along with Sky TV presenters Angela Powers and Brian Carney, received a prestigious national award for their positive coverage of mental health issues at a glittering ceremony in London.
+Sky Sports have been great supporters of State of Mind with Brian Carney, Terry O’Connor, and Angela Powers providing fantastic features to support our campaigns.
+State of Mind, Rugby Leagues’s Mental Fitness initiative along with Sky TV presenters Angela Powers and Brian Carney, received a prestigious national award for their positive coverage of mental health issues at a glittering ceremony in London.
 The annual Mind Media Awards celebrate the best and most powerful media portrayals and reporting of mental health issues.
 Angela’s feature highlighted ex England player Danny Sculthorpe’s struggle following his career ending injuries and how Paul Wood had overcome his mental health issues.
 Brian’s focus was on St Helens legend Harry Pinner, who described his problems associated with retirement from the game he graced and loved.
 The judges commended the innovative, insightful approach of telling real life stories, which eloquently dispelled myths about mental distress and informed the public in a way they could relate to.